-In 1976, during the Bicentennial of the American Revolution, the United States Information Agency (USIA) released a video entitled, “Women and the Spirit of ’76, 1976” (National Archives Identifier: 50455).
+In 1976, during the Bicentennial of the American Revolution, the United States Information Agency (USIA) released a video entitled, “Women and the Spirit of ’76, 1976” (Local Identifier: 306.4128, National Archives Identifier: 50455).
 The purpose of the video was to showcase the American Revolution as a catalyst for the modern Women’s Movement and to recognize the women of 1776 as its leaders.
 Abigail Adams, Phillis Wheatley, Mercy Otis, and Molly Pitcher were among the women who were honored.

 When I stumbled upon this video footage, Abigail Adams stood out to me.
 It was easy for me to see why USIA would acknowledge Abigail Adams as an advocate for Women’s Rights.
 Her correspondence to John Adams is famous for passages such as this, below, that reminded her husband that women were worthy of the same freedoms as men: